 Bones are the foundation of our body.
-We all know that calcium rich foods help in maintaining bone health.
-But, at the same time there are certain foods which cause de-mineralization of the bones (leaching of calcium from bones).
+We all know that calcium-rich foods help in maintaining bone health.
+But, at the same time, there are certain foods which cause de-mineralization of the bones (leaching of calcium from bones).
 Below are some foods that may affect bone health and lead to bone weakening.

-Bone health: Foods to avoid
+Foods to avoid for Better Bone Health:

 Many people often choose fizzy drinks over health drinks (milk, smoothies, yogurts, fruit juices).
 Such drinks contain phosphoric acid which increases the resorption of bone calcium, and its excretion through urine.
 Switching to healthier drinks will be beneficial.

 Nowadays where consumption of processed foods is high, we must not forget that a majority of these foods contain high levels of sodium.
 Hence, reducing the intake of table salt is very important.
-One can also increase the intake of potassium rich foods like tomatoes, banana, coconut water to balance the blood sodium levels.
+One can also increase the intake of potassium-rich foods like tomatoes, banana, coconut water to balance the blood sodium levels.
 Learn More about the DASH diet.

-6. Vitamin A: A study conducted by Swedish researchers and published in The New England Journal of Medicine has found that excessive intake of vitamin A can affect bone health.
+A study conducted by Swedish researchers and published in The New England Journal of Medicine has found that excessive intake of vitamin A can affect bone health.
 It increases a person’s risk of bone fracture by as much as seven times.
 According to researchers, the findings explain the high rates of hip fractures in Scandinavia and the United States where the use of vitamin supplements and vitamin A fortification is common.

 These are the foods that may affect your bone health.